Code of Business Conduct and Ethics

 We are firmly committed to competing fairly and ethically in the marketplace.
 We do not enter into or try to enter into agreements, understandings or communications with competitors on matters such as prices, markups, markdowns and any other terms or conditions on which we do business.
 If you have any additional questions or concerns, please contact the Corporate Secretary.

 In an effort to ensure that our customers are receiving the best possible customer service, and also for legal and security-related reasons, we have a practice of recording phone calls at our Credit division locations, including the Credit division's affiliate Nordstrom Bank, as well as calls to Nordstrom Direct Contact Center locations.
 Authorized representatives of Nordstrom, Inc. and/or Nordstrom Bank may, from time to time, monitor (listen in on), record and later review your telephone calls to the above locations.

 Monitoring and recording of these calls may occur at any time during the workday, for any length of time and without notification to you.
 Please also be aware that you do not have the option to prevent phone calls you make to the locations listed above from being monitored and/or recorded.

 TRADING IN NORDSTROM SECURITIES

-Nordstrom takes compliance with the principles laid out in this document very seriously, and any waivers of strict compliance will be made in limited, special circumstances.
-For Nordstrom’s principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, any waiver will require prior approval of either the Board of Directors or the Corporate Governance and Nominating Committee, along with prompt disclosure to shareholders.
+Nordstrom takes compliance with the principles laid out in this Code of Conduct very seriously, and any waivers of strict compliance will be made in limited, special circumstances.
+For Nordstrom's principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions, any waiver will require prior approval of either the Board of Directors or the Corporate Governance and Nominating Committee, along with prompt disclosure to shareholders.